samyukthagopalsamy/CNN-BASED-COVID-19-HRCT-IMAGES-CLASSIFIER/README.md

 on the amount of lung infected. <br>
 * Achieved an accuracy of 82.11%, F1-score of 82.25%, and AUC of 0.857

+The **data set** for this project is provided by **PSG Institute of Medical Sciences & Research**, Coimbatore.
+This data set contains a combination of Computed Tomography (CT) scan images of patients who are affected by COVID-19 and patients who are not affected by COVID-19.

+A total of 210 patients CT scan images were given in which 125 patients are affected by COVID-19, and 85 patients are not affected by COVID-19.
+Each of these 210 patients’ CT scans contained nearly 400 to 800 slices of information.

+This research project is completed under the guidance of  **Dr. Karpagam G R** (Associate Head and Programme Coordinator, CSE, PSG College of Technology) and **Dr. Maheshwaran V** (Associate Professor, Department of Radiology, PSG Institute of Medical Sciences & Research) and was supported by the **Centre for Artificial Intelligence and Research Laboratory**, PSG
+College of Technology.